4d/4d-for-ios/docs/ProjectEditor-StructureSection.md

 **NOTE**

-Those optimization are required for both local database and server database.
+These optimizations are required for both local and server database.

 </div>